AnthonyMaggio41/Procedural-Terrain-Unity-3D/README.md

 -   **Terrain Size:** The size of the terrain in the X and Z dimensions.
 -   **Height Range:** The minimum and maximum height of the terrain.
 -   **Noise Scale:** The scale of the simplex noise used to generate the terrain.
--   **Seed:** The seed for the random number generator used to create the noise.
 -   **Material:** The material applied to the terrain.

-## Tips

--   Larger terrain sizes may take longer to generate.
--   A smaller noise scale will result in smoother terrain, while a larger scale will create more rugged terrain.
--   Changing the seed will create different terrain each time the script is run.

 ## Examples